khoaguin/ml-ops/ml-engineering-for-production-cousera/course4-deploying-ml-models-in-production/week2-lab-latency-test-compose/README.md

 By convention the file that handles the locust logic is named `locustfile.py`.
 Unlike Dockerfiles, this file is a regular python script.
 Remember you can take a look at the complete file in this repo.

-The way locust works is by simulating users that will constantly send requests to your services.
-By doing this you can measure things like `RPS` (requests per second) or the average time each request is taking. **This is great to understand the limitations of your servers and to test if they will work under the circumstances they will be exposed once they are launched into production.**
+The way locust works is by simulating users that will constantly send requests to your services By doing this you can measure things like `RPS` (requests per second) or the average time each request is taking. **This is great to understand the limitations of your servers and to test if they will work under the circumstances they will be exposed once they are launched into production.**

 Using locust is actually quite straightforward.
 First you need to create a new class that inherits from `locust.HttpUser` and within this class you need to specify a method for every service you want to test.
 These functions should be decorated with the `locust.task` decorator.